Someday, concert-goers at the Strand might be showing up to watch five geriatric hooligans lay down a beat.

 Deer Tick got its start nearly nine years ago as a solo act for singer-songwriter John McCauley.
 These days, the band includes McCauley as the frontman, O'Neil on guitar, Christopher Dale Ryan on bass, Rob Crowell on keyboards and Dennis Ryan on drums.

 For O'Neil, who has been with the band since 2009, "four years has gone by pretty quick" and the current configuration is "very stable."

 New album: The band's newest album, "Negativity," sports a mix of musing on relationships - not song after song of romantic relationships, but deep introspection on friendships and family ties, too.
 The album drops later this month.

 "John came up with (the title) well before we recorded any of the songs," O'Neil says.
-"It's such a bold and big statement, classically tongue in cheek."

 The currents carry listeners through anger, despair, longing and melancholy reflection yet feel curiously upbeat and engaging.

 "We aren't really interested in making an album where all the songs are in the same key and it's one tonal experience," O'Neil says, adding that the finished album came together in surprising harmony.
 "The more we listened to it, the more the songs fit together. ...
 (The songs) thematically deal with some kind of loss .